mmoore5553/mmoore5553-flowplayer-fix/README.md

 ## Installation

-Download folder and create zip with same name.
+Download as Zip and remove master from the name of file.
 Just upload to wordpress.

 ## Contributing